num30/go-cache/README.md

 # go-cache

+ℹ️ go-cache is generic port of [go-cache](https://github.com/patrickmn/go-cache) library.

-go-cache is an in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
+go-cache is an generic in-memory key:value store/cache similar to memcached that is suitable for applications running on a single machine.
 Its major advantage is that, being essentially a thread-safe `map[string]interface{}` with expiration times, it doesn't need to serialize or transmit its contents over the network.